LowellInstruments/ddt/GOLDEN.md

 ## Use another DDH already running

-**Connect the microSD card** or SSD disk.
+**Connect the microSD card** or SSD disk to a DDH already running.
 The running OS will detect it as a second disk.

 🇵 Install and run the tool called `gparted`.
 Choose probably `/dev/sdb`. **Shrink big root partition** and **create new EXT4 one at end of disk** (10 GB).